-TAX PLANNING ISSUES (CONTINUED) YES NO Do you own a business?
-If so, consider the following: If you own a pass-through business, consider the QBI Deduction eligibility rules.
-Reference the "Am I Eligible For A Qualified Business Income Deduction?" flowchart.
-Consider the use of a Roth vs. traditional retirement plan and its potential impact on taxable income and Qualified Business Income.
-If you have business expenses, consider if it makes sense to defer or accelerate the costs to reduce overall tax liability.
-Many retirement plans must be opened before year-end (if you follow a calendar tax year).
+TAX PLANNING ISSUES (CONTINUED) YES NO If you have business expenses, consider if it makes sense to defer or accelerate the costs to reduce overall tax liability.
+Many retirement plans must be opened before year-end (if you follow a calendar tax year), with the exception of certain solo 401(k)s and SEP IRAs (if the appropriate rules are followed).
 Have there been any changes to your marital status?
 If so, consider how your tax liability may be impacted based on your marital status as of December 31st.
 CASH FLOW ISSUES YES NO Are you able to save more?
-If so, consider the following: If you have an HSA, you may be able to contribute \$3,850 (\$7,750 for a family) and an additional \$1,000 if you are age 55 or over.
+If so, consider the following: If you have an HSA, you may be able to contribute \$4,150 (\$8,300 for a family) and an additional \$1,000 if you are age 55 or over.
 See "Can I Make A Deductible Contribution To My HSA?" flowchart for details.
 If you have an employer retirement plan, such as a 401(k), you may be able to save more but must consult with the plan provider as the rules vary as to when you can make changes.
-The maximum salary deferral contribution to an employer plan is \$22,500, plus the catch-up contribution if age 50 or over is \$7,500 per year.
+The maximum salary deferral contribution to an employer plan is \$23,000, plus the catch-up contribution if age 50 or over is \$7,500 per year.
+Do you want to contribute to a 529 account?
+If so, consider the following: You can use your annual exclusion amount to contribute up to \$18,000 per year to a beneficiary's 529 account, gift tax-free.
+Alternatively, you can make a lump sum contribution of up to \$90,000 to a beneficiary's 529 account, and elect to treat it as if it were made evenly over a 5-year period, gift tax-free.
+You may be able to transfer portions of unused 529 funds to the beneficiary's Roth IRA (rules and limitations apply).